 To gather evidence regarding student assessment of techniques that may be used to prevent cheating in online courses, students were asked to judge six different techniques as effective or not effective, or indicate that they had no opinion (see Table 6).
 Overall, the most effective technique, according to the respondents, is the use of random question generation on online exams where every exam is uniquely different.
 Seventy-five percent of the respondents indicated that they believed that this techniques would be effective at preventing cheating on online exams.
-Students also indicated significant support for testing in a traditional classroom setting where a proctor is present, 72 percent believe effective.
+Students also indicated significant support for testing in a traditional classroom setting where a proctor is present, 72 percent believe effective, and requiring that onlineexams be taken in a proctored lab setting, 70 percent believe effective.
 Interestingly, the technique receiving the lowest approval rating was the use of a web cam that may be used by the instructor to watch the student completing an online exam.
 Only 52 percent of respondents believed that this would be an effective technique.
 This information may be useful to instructors of online courses when considering the method of assessment to be used in their online courses.